LouisCE/warrior-path/README.md

 Users are encouraged to register their interest or request more information.
 Form fields are validated to avoid incomplete submissions.
 A confirmation message assures the user that their query was received.

+## Footer

+The footer is designed with simplicity and elegance to align with the site’s clean, minimal aesthetic.

+- Contains links to the studio’s **social media**.
+- **Icons are spaced** for touch accessibility.
+- Styled with **hover effects** in keeping with the rest of the UI.